 While visiting Exeter, the Royal Albert Memorial Museum is also worth a look.
 Entry is free, and there are 16 galleries, covering everything from local history, West Country silver and glassware to exotic birds, butterflies and animals.

 Access is via a ramp at the Garden entrance, or there is a lift platform from the Queen Street entrance.
 Inside, there are also lifts and automatic doors, so wheelchair users can enjoy everything the museum has to offer.
+For those with hearing or vision issues, the museum has a hearing loop throughout, and offers a museum trail with BSL, audio and subtitles.

 Seaton Wetlands

-Seaton Wetlands is the ideal way to get out into nature, and with two-and-a-half miles of beautiful trails along the River Axe and the surrounding marshlands, you and your parents will be able to enjoy a peaceful stroll.
+Seaton Wetlands is the ideal way to get out into nature, and with two-and-a-half miles of beautiful trails along the River Axe and the surrounding marshlands, you and your loved ones will be able to enjoy a peaceful stroll.
 The entire site is accessible to those with mobility problems, and there are disabled parking and facilities.

 Sometimes when older people are receiving live-in care from a caregiver or are in a residential home, they can feel cut off from the great outdoors.
 Seaton Wetlands will allow them to reconnect with nature, and looking out for the wide variety of birds and animals inhabiting the marshlands is great fun.